gl-inet/docs3.x/docs/tutorials/cloud.md

 If you want to unbind router, click `Unbind` button.

-If you have encountered any difficulties, please send email to [support@gl-inet.com](mailto:support@gl-inet.com) for help.
+If you have encountered any difficulties, please send email to [support@glinet.biz](mailto:support@glinet.biz) for help.

 ## Manage your devices